gavriguy/react-indie/README.md

 **Component:** the react component to wrapper

-**propsConfig:** and object with keys that mach the Component`s props. the value of each key is an array with 2 arguments the first is the prop's default initial value and the second is the prop's loaded value.
-The loaded value can be of type promise, and can run ajax server requests.
+**propsConfig:** and object with keys that mach the Component`s props. the value of each key is an array with 3 arguments:
+1. prop's default
+1. The loaded value - a promise used to load data from an ajax server request for example.
+1. The error value of the prop in case the server returns an error.
+It can also be a callback that gets the server error as an argument and returns the error value.

 check out [the example code](https://github.com/gavriguy/react-indie/tree/master/example) or [the test code](https://github.com/gavriguy/react-indie/blob/master/test/index.js) for more info.